 Although West Palm wasn’t an early adopter of bike sharing programs, since 2015, it’s been part of what’s really an international shift to bring affordable, environmentally sustainable, convenient transportation to people in large and small cities nearly everywhere.

 Of 120-plus such ventures in the continental U.S., N.Y.
 (645 hubs or docking stations and thousands of bikes), Chicago, and D.C. are the largest.
 Oddly, Topeka, K.S. is the seventh largest, and the smallest is tied between Charleston, S.C., and Clarksville, Tenn.
-The largest worldwide?
-No, it’s not Paris, London, Copenhagen, or any other European city that loves both biking and tourists, but Hangzhou, China, population 7 million, which has about 78,000 bicycles and 2,700 docking stations.

 And a final fun fact: Modern bike shares use docking stations, credit cards, and apps, but they were briefly preceded by totally free ride experiments in places like Minneapolis.